 For the purposes of this assessment, natural hazard regulation has been taken to refer to regulation of flooding.
 Monetary values were sourced per broad habitat type from existing studies conducted in the UK.
-Values for woodland and wetlands/ floodplains broad habitat types were identified using the Enabling a Natural Capital Approach (ENCA) Services Databook, where the associated studies were evaluated to ensure their suitability for benefit transfer.
+Values for woodland and wetlands/ floodplains broad habitat types were identified using the ENCA Services Databook, where the associated studies were evaluated to ensure their suitability for benefit transfer.